Coal News We love to talk!

 "The present coal regime in India continues to be a historical relic.
 While most other sectors of the economy have evolved to adopt free market principles, beyond the adoption of auctioning of mines, coal sector has remained untouched by liberalising reforms," it said.

-- Hindustan Petroleum to invest Rs 45,000 crore in infra expansion Read more
+- GAIL to invest Rs.20,000 crore on pipeline network in south India Read more